The Ionian coast of southern Italy

-The idea for a large-scale investment in Crotone and its province stems from the need to revitalize the area through a comprehensive program that leverages its historical and cultural heritage.
+The idea for a large-scale investment in Ionian Coast stems from the need to revitalize the area through a comprehensive program that leverages its historical and cultural heritage.
 This initiative aims to address the longstanding economic development challenges of a region ranked low in European indices.
 Rather than fragmented, ineffective micro-projects, the goal is to create a cohesive economic and social plan in the tourism sector, serving as

 a catalyst for the entire region and all its economic and social sectors.